Creamy Sauce For Salmon – 10-Minute Recipe!

 • Refrigerate: I keep it in a glass jar with a lid in the fridge.
 It stays good for up to five days.

-• Freezing: To freeze, put it into a freezer bag or freezer-safe container and it will stay good for up to three months.
+• Freezing: Put it in a freezer bag or freezer-safe container, and it will stay good for up to 3 months.

 • Defrost: I just move it to the fridge the night before I plan to use it.